karpovska/Mars_Rover_Dashboard/README.md

 # nd032-c2-functional-programming-with-javascript-starter

+Please open the branch 'project' in this repo.
+Thanks!

 # Overview
 This is the repo for all the starter code for the Udacity Intermediate Javascript Nanodegree Course 2 on Functional Programming with JavaScript.